 - spots on the skin.

 Itching may be most noticeable at night (nocturnal), during the day, or both.
 When there are itching symptoms, there can be a leathery or scaly texture to the skin depending on the cause.

 Itching can be caused by toxins on the skin (contact dermatitis, such as from poison ivy, poison oak, poison sumac, or grass oils), medications, liver disease, kidney disease, insect bites, hives (urticarial), rare forms of skin cancer (mycosis fungoides and T-cell lymphomas), infections (including chickenpox and fungal infections such as athlete's foot and jock itch), irritation from clothing, eczema, dermatitis herpetiformis, hemorrhoids, and many other conditions, or it can remain unexplained.
 Infectious causes of itching include sexually transmitted diseases (STDs), parasites (such as scabies, fleas, bedbugs, pinworms, and lice), and viral rashes.

 Perhaps the best definition of itching is by the response it evokes -- it is a feeling that makes you want to scratch.
+Rash or redness can be present with itching from scratching or from the underlying condition.
 Medically, itching is known as pruritus.
 Something that is itchy is said to be pruritic.

 A review of our Patient Comments indicated that people with itching may also have coexisting symptoms.
 One patient reported a sensation of something crawling on her skin, while another mentioned a feeling of something moving in his blood.
 Sometimes cramping and blistering accompany the itching.
 A couple of patients noted that taking certain medications caused itching while other medications calmed their itching.
 Read on to learn more about itching symptoms in our Patient Comments.